B-1 Temporary Business Visitor

 You must demonstrate the following in order to be eligible to obtain a B-1 visa:

-For information on applying for a B-1 visa, see the “Department of State” link to the right.
+For information on applying for a B-1 visa, see the “Department of State” link.

 Aliens seeking a B-1 visa from certain countries may be able to enter the United States without a visa.
-For information about exemptions from the visa requirements, see the “Customs & Border Protection” link to the right.
+For information about exemptions from the visa requirements, see the “Customs & Border Protection” page.

 If you are in the United States in another valid nonimmigrant status, you may be eligible to change to B-1 status.
 To change to B-1 status, you must file a Form I-539, Application to Extend/Change Nonimmigrant Status.
-For more information, see the “Change my Nonimmigrant Status” link to the right.
+For more information, see the “Change my Nonimmigrant Status” page.

 Period of Stay/Extension of Stay